Author, Andrew Gibson

 Compared: Banks vs Money Transfer Companies

-It wasn't that long ago that the big banks had the foreign exchange market to themselves.
+The big banks used to have the foreign exchange market to themselves.

 Our research found that the ‘big four’ UK banks typically charge 3% to 5% when you transfer money abroad.

-The cost varies depending on the amount you are sending.
+The exact cost varies depending on the amount you are sending.

-As money transfer companies have far lower overheads, they can normally beat the banks in terms of cost.
+As money transfer companies have far lower overheads, they can reduce the charges.

 Watch out for annoying transfer fees